-Light: Moderate to bright light.
+Light: Bright, indirect light.
 No direct sun.
 Give the plant a quarter turn every week or so to expose all sides to light.

-Humidity: High humidity.
+Humidity: Try to maintain moist air (around 40-50% relative humidity) near the fern.
 Use a room humidifier for best results.
 Misting with room-temperature water helps, if you can mist a few times a day.

 Soil: Peat moss-based potting mix, such as African violet potting mix.
 Or half-half mixture of peat moss and all-purpose potting mix.

-Fertilizer: Feed every 2 weeks year-round with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks year-round with a balanced water-soluble fertilizer diluted by half.